aaivu/aaivu-dialogue-policy-optimization/README.md

 ```
 ### Experiment 02 : To measure the rate of convergence

-The experiment 02 is conducted to measure the rate of convergence of the Self-play approach and to check whether there is apparent lag between training success rate and test success rate
+The experiment 02 is conducted to measure the rate of convergence of the Self-play approach and to check whether there is an apparent lag between training success rate and test success rate.

-The configuration file for running experiment 01 is config_rl.json
+The configuration file for running experiment 02 is config_rl.json

 ```commandline
 python run_RL_experiments.py